patmaddox/giternal/README.txt

 == NOTES:

-* You're probably using git for your own version control...and if so, you need to add the giternal'd paths to .gitignore.
-You don't want to check them into version control!!

 * Deploying with vlad or capistrano simply requires you to run 'giternal update' after the code has been checked out, if your externals are not frozen.
 If deploying a codebase with frozen